Klaviyo

 Section titled “Troubleshooting”- Webhook not firing: Confirm the Flow is live (not in draft) and the webhook step is active.

-- Wrong profile ID: Make sure you’re using
+- Wrong profile ID: Make sure the webhook uses

 JustAI can share data about which content each user received for Klaviyo-integrated campaigns.
 The standard approach is a daily data export to a shared S3 bucket.